JorgeAndd/Git-Complete/README.md

 This is a simple web project, deployment can be done on any web server or even local file system.

+## Contributing

+Fork this repository and issue Pull Requests for review.

 ### Copyright

 2018 JorgeAndd